 My wife and I were watching TV and I received a phone call saying I will be going on a deployment, details will be given at a later date.
 Instantly, I thought, “finally, it’s here!
 Now it’s my turn!”
 What I didn’t think about was all the preparation to leave.
 I, like other many young soldiers, was in a naïve mindset where I believed the Army would handle everything down to the last piece of paper I have to touch.

 I was very wrong.
-I had so many questions rise, and that went unanswered, that at times I felt more worried about the couple months before deploying than I did about the deployment itself.
+I had so many questions arise, and that went unanswered, that at times I felt more worried about the couple months before deploying than I did about the deployment itself.

 I Googled long and hard to find some information that would help me out.
-To my surprise there wasn’t a lot online that was helping.
+To my surprise, there wasn’t a lot online that was helping.
 Most of the time when I searched “pre-deployment help” I got information for spouses of a soldier who was deploying.
 Of course, there’s nothing wrong with that, but it didn’t help me any.

 I eventually got my answers whether through calling around to friends, from my leadership, or figuring it out on the fly.
 So, now I would like to put this information out, in a very simple format, to where any other young soldier who is in the same boat I was, can get his/her mindset and ready for their mission.

 Obviously, a huge focus point will be your gear.
 Are you getting new issued gear?
 Using what you have?
 What exactly do you need?
 Luckily this should get answered by your leadership, if not, just think about things you use now and what you need.
 Most of your training taking place in X-Y-Z?
 You should probably bring that then.
-Never used the blow up sleeping mat (yeah me neither)?
+Never used the blow-up sleeping mat (yeah me neither)?
 You can probably do without that then.

-The big idea I want to hit on for gear those is to pack early and not around your loved ones.
+The big idea I want to hit on for gear is to pack early and not around your loved ones.
 It will make it harder for you as you’re packing for your big trip and see your wife/husband/kids watching you with a sad look on their face.
 Plus, if they are out of your way it’ll make it easier to spread your inventory out and visually see what you have and don’t have.

 Packing early will make you feel at ease as you’re spending time with family and friends.
 You don’t want to be at dinner with your wife and the only thought in your head is about packing.
-It also gives you time to think about what you packed and double check it.
+It also gives you time to think about what you packed and double-check it.
 If you have that, “I think I forgot something” feeling in your stomach, then you probably did.
 If you get that feeling early enough, you’ll remember what you forgot early enough too.

 Pack early, and save yourself the headache.